Capture of Sapun Ridge

 medal allies

 1. This scenario has a unique feature for the Allies, in that they can layout smoke screens on three hexes.
-It is probably best to put those in front of the closes enemy forces so that they cannot fire, while you prepare your attack.
+It is probably best to put those in front of the closest enemy forces so that they cannot fire, while you prepare your attack.

 2. Your best opportunity as Allies will be in your right flank.
 You can attack the units on the hill, and then begin putting pressure on the central section, and push towards the Medal in the town.
 The units in the woods in the center section are particularly hard to kill as the fordable river causes you to lose one attack dice, so you will be hitting the woods with just 1D per close assault Infantry unit.